Utkarsh1244p/Travel-Tracker/README.md

 4. **Set up the PostgreSQL database:**

 - Ensure PostgreSQL is installed and running on your machine.
-- Create a new database named travel_tracker.
+- Create a new database named world.
 - Create a table named visited_countries with the following schema:

    ```bash